NoSQL vs. SQL: The Future of Data

-After years of being left for dead, SQL today is making a comeback.
-How come?
-And what effect will this have on the data community?
+We examine why, after years of being left for dead, SQL is beating NoSQL.
+Why is SQL making a comeback?
+What effect will this have on the data community?

 Since the dawn of computing, we have been collecting exponentially growing amounts of data, constantly asking more from our data storage, processing, and analysis technology.
 In the past decade, this caused software developers to cast aside SQL as a relic that couldn’t scale with these growing data volumes, leading to the rise of NoSQL: MapReduce and Bigtable, Cassandra, MongoDB, and more.